Wild card (sports): Road cycling

 In road cycling (teams), a wildcard refers to an invitation to a race which a particular team would not normally be able to enter.
 Usually used for top division (currently UCI World Tour) races where the organization want more teams, lower league teams will be invited.
 It is very common to offer a wildcard for teams from the same country to help local sport and to boost national pride.
-For example, for the 100th "Tour de France" in 2013, the organisers (the Amaury Sport Organisation) awarded three wildcards to French teams: Cofidis, Sojasun and Team Europcar, all of which were UCI Professional Continental teams at the time and therefore not automatically invited, unlike the UCI ProTeams which made up the vast majority of the entry list.
+For example, for the 2022 Tour de France, the organisers (the Amaury Sport Organisation) awarded two wildcards to French teams: Team TotalEnergies and B&B Hotels–KTM, both of which were UCI ProTeams and therefore not automatically invited, unlike the UCI World Tour teams which made up the vast majority of the entry list.

-Teams can apply for a wildcard.

-In January 2015, Team MTN-Qhubeka from South Africa accepted an invitation to participate in the 2015 edition of "Tour de France".
-MTN-Qhubeka was the first African team to receive a wildcard entry into the event that was held from 4 to 26 July 2015.
+In January 2015, Team MTN–Qhubeka from South Africa accepted an invitation to participate at the 2015 Tour de France.
+This made them the first African team to receive a wildcard entry into the race.